How to Start Reading a Book a Week?

 Make a Light Reading Plan

-Reading nonfiction books, for myself is the closest to managing projects.
-Every project should be planned and executed accordingly (in theory).
+Reading nonfiction books (personally) is pretty similar to managing projects.
+Every project should be planned and executed accordingly (theoretically).
 A project without a plan is destined to be failed.
-You must adjust the reading plan to your daily and weekly routines.
+You must adjust the reading plan around your daily and weekly routines.
 Audiobooks are awesome but not included this time although they are close to my heart.

 My solution: I like to keep things simple.